Colorado Northwestern Community College in Rangely: CNCC – Official Customer Support

 5. For Technical or Website Issues

-If you’re having trouble accessing the CNCC website, Canvas learning platform, or student portal:
+If youre having trouble accessing the CNCC website, Canvas learning platform, or student portal:

 - Submit a support ticket: helpdesk.cncc.edu